programminghistorian/ph-submissions/lessons/intro-to-ar-development.md

 After you click "Add Other," select the "QCAR" folder, which is located in the "Data > Raw" folder of your Unity-iOS project.

-{% include figure.html src="../images/ar-dev-36.png" caption="Locate the folder named "QCAR" and add it to your Xcode project." %}
+{% include figure.html src="../images/ar-dev-36.png" caption="Locate the folder named 'QCAR' and add it to your Xcode project." %}

 Unlock your iOS device and connect it to the computer.
 You might have to wait a few minutes while Xcode prepares your device for app development.
 Once it is finished, select "Product > Run" in the top menu and wait for your app to build to your iOS device.